Employee Benefits Administration: How To Manage Benefits Effectively

 No-cost benefits: Perhaps the best types of benefits you can offer have no associated costs.
-Consider offering flex time, permitting employees to continue or start working from home, or other work arrangements that allow workers to better manage their work/life balance.
+Consider offering perks such as flex time, permitting employees to work some or all of the time from home, or other work arrangements that allow workers to better manage their work/life balance.

 Offering certain benefits requires you to give certain notice to employees.
 This notice allows them to opt out in some situations or to take advantage of the offering in others.
 Examples:

-- Safe harbor 401(k) plans require a notice to be distributed 30-90 days in advance of the plan year, outlining rights, obligations and certain minimum benefits, as well as the timing and method for making salary deferral elections.
+- Safe harbor 401(k) plans: Requires a notice to be distributed 30-90 days in advance of the plan year, outlining rights, obligations and certain minimum benefits, as well as the timing and method for making salary deferral elections.

 - Qualified small employer health reimbursement arrangements (QSEHRAs): At least 90 days before the beginning of the year, notice must be furnished to eligible employees that states the permitted benefit and coverage requirements to maintain eligibility.

 Staying up to date on tax withholding is another important facet of employee benefits management, as some benefits are subject to payroll taxes, while others are exempt.
 Be sure to factor in the correct status when reporting on:

 It's also important to ensure that you: